 We accept bookings directly through our website where you use your Visa, Mastercard or American Express to book using our secure online payment gateway provided by Stripe.
-We also accept payment by e-interac transfer.
+We also accept payment from existing clients by e-interac transfer.
 To book using e-interac transfer, please contact us.
 All payments are made in Canadian dollars.

 Questions about what to bring and what to expect